anishVermaIsHere/polls-api/README.md

-# CRUD - Poll API in Express JS
+# CRUD - Poll app REST API in Express JS

 **Follow these steps to use**